4 Key Questions on RV Insurance for Washington

 Recreational vehicles can be a great way to experience the open road while offering a comfortable home away from home.
 But RVs are a big investment, ranging from tens of thousands to hundreds of thousands of dollars.
 Because of this, you’ll want to make sure your expensive home on wheels is protected by RV insurance.
-Need to know the basics?
+Need to know the basics about RV insurance?
 Read on for more.

 As with auto insurance, RV insurance protects you from excessive financial losses in case of an unfortunate event like an accident or theft and can help if you need roadside assistance.
 An RV insurance policy may provide coverage for personal injuries, vehicle repairs or legal liability if you are responsible for someone else’s injuries or damaged property.

 What coverages does RV insurance include?

 As plans that cover street vehicles, most RV policies include coverages similar to car insurance.